cardano-scaling/hydra/docs/docs/tutorial/index.md

 </TabItem>
 </Tabs>

-And we can check whether it is running by opening a Websocket connection to the API port:
+Verify that the node is operational by establishing a WebSocket connection to the API port:

 <Tabs queryString="role">
 <TabItem value="alice" label="Alice">